Apurro12/chatbot/README.md

-## E2E Chatbot Implementation using LangChain and Docker
+## E2E Chatbot Implementation using LangChain, Docker and FastApi

 To run locally, rename `.env.example` to `.env` and add your ChatGPT API key.